akshay919191/research-Journal/README.md

 # research-Journal

-here im findn why a mdoel fails ,
+here im findn why a model fails ,

 i will be regualr to this